Thomaskynol/RobloxDragAndDropModule/README.md

 ![imagen](https://github.com/user-attachments/assets/cba21123-23db-4c02-8387-017729f8f159)

-dragAndDropModule.usePixelDelayToMove ----> move the mouse a certain amount of pixels away before starting the drag
+dragAndDropModule.usePixelDelayToMove ----> need move the mouse a certain amount of pixels away before starting the drag

 dragAndDropModule.pixelDelayToMove ----> pixel quantity to move(if you are using pixel delay)